 Unmasking the strategies of your competitors you can merge different tips into a better formula that would best answer the needs of your audience.

-14. Check Your Competitors’ Link Velocity Trend to Understand their Business Evolution
+14. Check Your Competitors’ Link Velocity Trend to Understand Their Business Evolution

 As relevant as knowing new mentions in order to build a sustainable strategy, keeping in touch with the new referring domains of your competitors’ content detects fresh opportunities for your content marketing strategy.

-Link Building helps you boost your image in terms of SERPs, which is why having a monthly situation of your referring domains is beneficial in terms of monitoring your overall performance as well as debunking competitors’ strategies.
+Link Building helps you boost your image in terms of SERPs, which is why having a monthly situation of your referring domains is beneficial in terms of monitoring your overall performance as well as debunking competitors’ SEO strategies.
 This last use of finding fresh referring domains linking to your competitors is spotting uncovered opportunities, maybe getting new ideas of influencers to reach out to.

-Moreover, this can transform your marketing efforts of getting links – instead of making aimless steps towards no-name sites and get maybe dozens of links, you can get a few ones from high authority, great performance domains.
+Moreover, this can transform your online marketing efforts of getting links – instead of making aimless steps towards no-name sites and get maybe dozens of links, you can get a few ones from high authority, great performance domains.